Cooperative sounds good, right?

 Continue reading Cooperative vs Collaborative

-Something got into my head to check out Planeshift, an MMORPG that I used to contribute to.
-It differentiates itself by asking players to roleplay in character and not break the illusion.
+This morning a question blossomed into my head, prompting me to check out an old game named Planeshift.
+It is an MMORPG that differentiates itself by asking players to roleplay in character and not break the illusion.
 They’ve developed a deep and colorful backstory – all taking place inside of a hollowed out stalactite!
 By elevating story-writing and art as equal importance to coding new features, they’ve built a wonderful alternate universe.

-I want to come back to this game, which remains exactly as lovable as I remember 6 years ago, and contribute in a different way.
+I decided that I’d like to come back to this game, which remains exactly as lovable as I remember 6 years ago when I volunteered 3d models, and contribute in a different way.
 Publicize it, share it, optimize their Customer Acquisition Funnel and build a pipeline of new players into the game.
 There are a few hurdles for them to overcome first and as a thought process I will list them out here.

-This is compounded by the fact that active development is happening in a private branch that potential contributors don’t even know exist.
+Unfortunately with Planeshift it is weeks.
+This is problem is compounded by the fact that active development is happening in a private branch that potential contributors don’t even know exist.
 This is a big no-no for two reasons.
-First, it makes the project look dead to outsiders, and second you are literally preventing first-time contributions.
+First, it makes the project look dead to outsiders, and second it literally prevents first-time contributions.

 Continue reading Roadmap for Planeshift’s Developer Community

 Yesterday I had the pleasure of visiting Amazons Pop-up loft in SoHo, and listen to five startups pitch their ideas to a crowd of fellow engineers, entrepreneurs and VC investors.
 Each presentation had something unique to offer and many triggered interest from the crowd, but one of them in particular stood out.